Login

 Teaching methods

-The course is attended online by students through the ARPM platform according to the program indicated weekly by the teachers.
-Furthermore, every week there is a meeting in the classroom with the teachers on the program (flipped classroom) and a set of exercises are proposed that the students must solve and submit in electronic format.
+The course is attended by students according to the program indicated weekly by the teachers.
+In addition, each week there is a classroom lesson with teachers during which a series of exercises are proposed for students, possibly divided into small groups, to solve and discuss (flipped classroom).

 Exam Rules